ethoinformatics/r-database-connections/Access-from-R.md

-# r-database-connections
-Connecting to different databases from R on Mac OS

-#Connect to an MS Access .mdb database
+#Connect to an MS Access .mdb database from `R` on Mac OSX

 ## 1. Install `homebrew` [brew.sh/](http://brew.sh/)